-Additional program-specific admission requirements are published on each program's website.
-Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display_Policy&Policy_Number=23.1.05.
-The Health Professions Program Admissions Committee may grant advanced standing in accordance with program-specific policies.
+Minimum admissions requirements for the SHP's degree programs are set by each program individually.
+Program-specific admission requirements are published on each program's website.
+Transfer credit from other institutions will not be accepted (Reference: BCM Policy and Procedure Manual 23.1.05 http://intranet.bcm.edu/index.cfm?fuseaction=Policies.Display Policy&Policy Number=23.1.05.
+The Health Professions Program Admissions Committees may grant advanced standing in accordance with program-specific policies.

-Article 5.2 Non-Discrimination Policy - The College and the SHP admit students without taking into account age, ancestry, color, creed, gender, marital status, national origin, race, religion, sex, sexual orientation, veteran status or disability unrelated to educational requirements and apply its admissions policies, educational policies, scholarship and loan programs and other school administered programs accordingly.
+Article 5.2 Non-Discrimination Policy - The College and the SHP admit students without taking into account age, ancestry, color, creed, gender, marital status, national origin, race, religion, gender, sexual orientation, veteran status or disability unrelated to educational requirements and apply its admissions policies, educational policies, scholarship and loan programs and other school administered programs accordingly.

-Article 5.3 Background Checks - All applicants who receive an offer of admission must complete a background check as a condition of matriculation in the SHP.
+Article 5.3 Background Checks - All applicants who receive an offer of admission must complete a background check as a condition of matriculation into the SHP.
 The background check will include a criminal records search, social security number trace, and professional license verification.
 Applicants have the right to review the reported information for accuracy and completeness and to request that the vendor verify that the background information provided is correct.